 Coming highly recommended

-To complement these personalization efforts, Missguided also offers personalised recommendations.
+To complement these personalization efforts, Missguided also offers personalized recommendations.
 Showing customers items that are most relevant to them provides a better user experience and allows Missguided’s customers to find what they are looking for more easily.

 The brand is currently experimenting with different recommendations on the homepage.
 While new visitors see trending items that other visitors most frequently viewed or bought, returning visitors see items that they previously browsed.
 When viewing a particular product, visitors are shown products that other visitors who viewed this product browsed or purchased.